SachinSajith/Personal-Projects/README.md

-# Personal Data Projects
+# Personal Projects - Sachin Sajith

-Welcome to my repository of personal projects showcasing my expertise in data cleaning, preparation, analysis, and visualization.
-Here, you'll find various projects where I've leveraged the power of SQL, Python, and its popular libraries—pandas, NumPy, and Seabird—alongside Tableau to derive insightful conclusions from diverse datasets.
+Welcome to my repository of personal projects showcasing my work in data cleaning, preparation, analysis, and visualization.
+Here, you'll find various projects where I've leveraged the power of SQL, Python, and its popular libraries—pandas, NumPy, and Seaborn—alongside Tableau to derive insightful conclusions from diverse datasets.

 ## Overview